The coils in an HVAC system need to be cleaned - everyone knows that it only makes sense.

 Many ills can result from coils that are in need of cleaning:

 These fins on these badly deteriorated coils have reached a point where they are beyond salvaging.
-The coils had become so impacted with dirt, debris and rotted fins that the only choice is replacement.
+The coils had become so impacted with dirt, debris and rotted fins that the only choice is a replacement.
 But even a case like this enough air could be passing through that the occupants may think it is still working.

-A large commercial chilled water cooling coil such as these can be as thick as 18” meaning dirt can get lodge deep into the coil.
+A large commercial chilled water cooling coil such as these can be as thick as 18” meaning dirt can get lodged deep into the coil.
 If not cleaned on a regular basis, this type of coil can get clogged and the air flow reduced to a point that it cannot be opened without going to extraordinary measures.